CarlosHartmann/otacon/README.md

 While in the otacon directory, use `poetry run python otacon/main.py` as the basic execution command.

-### The following flags are required:
+### Data-related flags

 `--input` or `-I` – a path to the folder that contains the Pushshift data.
 The data are expected to be located in a directory containing only Pushshift dump files all next to each other (i.e. not within their own directories as they were sometimes uploaded).
+This is required.
+The data is furthermore expected to be located either in a directory called `submissions` for posts or `comments` for comments.
+The script might not behave as intended if the input data are in a differently-named directory.

 `--output` or `-O` – a path to the directory where you want the output file to be stored in.
+This is required unless you use the `count` flag (see below).

 ### Optional flags

 While none of these are required to run, supplying none of them would essentially mean that you want to copy all of the data uncompressed.
-Since this is not the intended way to use the script and it would most likely overflow your storage, it is required to use at least one of the following flags:
+Since this is not the intended way to use the script and it would most likely overflow your storage, it is strongly recommended to use at least one of the following flags:

 #### Timeframe